Festival Village

 0

 Everyone is welcome in The Festival Village.
 This is where you will find the Live’n’Local outdoor stage, the swimming pool and Lilliput (the kindergarten).
-Here also are the food vans and a market stalls.
-Look out for Michael the Balloonologist before and after the Kids’ Programs at Lilliput in the mornings.
+Here also are the food vans and market stalls.

 NOTE: This is an unticketed area.
 Yes, it’s free!